IR0NSIGHT/IRN_modules/README.md

 - tracers might not work in a dedicated server Multiplayer environment. cause is unknown.

 ## Blackout
-core code provided by Dedmen.
+Core code provided by Dedmen.
 Will kill (almost) all lights in specified radius. trigger activated.

 ### issues:
 - unknown streetlight classes will be ignored